patr1ckm/do_ldpred/README.md

 # do\_ldpred

+Polygenic scores are linear combinations of SNPs  with weights given by a GWAS or meta analysis (MA).
-LDpred computes polygenic scores by updating allele weights correcting for LD and using a Bayesian point-normal mixture prior for the expected effect sizes.
+[LDpred](http://biorxiv.org/content/early/2015/03/04/015859) computes updated weights for polygenic scores correcting for linkage disequilibrium (LD) and using a Bayesian point-normal mixture prior for the expected effect sizes.

-The primary purpose of do\_ldpred is to provide an ldpred workflow in a cluster environment (e.g. SGE) that enables distributed computation of ldpred weights for sets of phenotypes while minimizing memory footprint and recomputation.
+do\_ldpred is a BASH script providing an LDpred workflow for many phenotypes.
+It is designed to work in a cluster environment (in particular SGE) to enables distributed computation of ldpred weights for sets of phenotypes while minimizing memory footprint and recomputation.

-Installation: just copy the scripts, setting the appropriate variables in do\_ldpred (please check!).

-Requires all of the LDPred requirements (e.g. hdf5, plinkio, etc).
+Installation: Install [LDPred](https://bitbucket.org/bjarni_vilhjalmsson/ldpred).
+Then just download/clone/copy the scripts for do\_ldpred.

+    git clone git@github.com:patr1ckm/do_ldpred.git

 Expects a directory structure like the following:

-- 0\_ma contains raw summary statistics files for phenotypes.
-- 1\_plink contains genetic data in plink binary format (bed/bim/fam).
+    0\_ma contains raw summary statistics files for phenotypes (.tbl) 1\_plink contains genetic data in plink binary format (bed/bim/fam).

+The variables in do\_ldpred will likely need to be modified.

 ## Workflow